RocketDataScientist/DataHack-2017/documentation/readme.md

-# In this folder you can find documantations of the participants
+# In this folder you can find documantation of the participants

 # Files: